Trams in Potsdam: History

 The network opened on 12 May 1880: It was a horsecar system owned by the society Reymer & Masch, named Potsdamer Straßenbahn-Gesellschaft and consisted of a pair of lines.
 1907 saw the introduction of electric trams which ran on a new line of 8 km.
-In 1908 the network was composed by 4 lines (named from A to D) and in 1949 by 5 (named from 1 to 5).
+In 1908 the network consisted of 4 lines (named from A to D) and in 1949 of 5 lines (named from 1 to 5).

-At the end of the 1950s, new streetcars models were introduced (typical during the DDR era), the Gothawagen (T57, G4-61, G4-65 and T2-62), produced in the Thuringian town of Gotha by the Gothaer Waggonfabrik.
+At the end of the 1950s, new streetcar models were introduced (typical during the DDR era), the Gothawagen (T57, G4-61, G4-65 and T2-62), produced in the Thuringian town of Gotha by the Gothaer Waggonfabrik.

 In the 1980s, a pair of new routes were built: in 1984 through the new residential center in Babelsberg and in 1988 from Am Stern stop to the new south-eastern residential area in Drewitz.
 The Czech trams Tatra KT4 were introduced in 1993, and the modern Combino and Variotram in the 2000s.
-Some of the Tatra KT4D were given to Ploiești, a industial city in Romania.
+Some of the Tatra KT4D were given to Ploiești, an industrial city in Romania.
+Delivery of the Stadler Tramlink started in 2025.

 Network

 The Potsdam route network is a standard-gauge railway.
 It is 28.9 km long and has 63 stops.
 The track length is 59.6 km.
-It is driven by five main and two amplifier lines.
+It is served by five main and two amplifier lines.
 It is almost continuously double tracked, only the Nauener Tor is crossed by means of a gauntlet track.

 The network consists, as of June 2022, of 7 lines:

 The tram lines 91 to 96 operate on all days according to a uniform timetable scheme.
-This should give passengers better visibility.
 The basic scheme of the tram lines is a 20-minute-cyclic schedule.
-The timetable of the tram lines are coordinated at the linking points Potsdam Hauptbahnhof and Babelsberg station with the Berlin S-Bahn.
+The timetable of the tram lines are coordinated at the interchange points Potsdam Hauptbahnhof and Babelsberg station with the Berlin S-Bahn.

-Lines 98 and 99 are amplifier lines that don´t operate at certain times.
-They are only a part of the timetable scheme.
+Lines 98 is a peak-only line, which operates on school days.
 On Line 92, extra rides are offered throughout the route in the rush hour.
-As a result, lines 92 (with 2 courses) and 96 (with one course) run at 6/7/7-minute intervals, which in turn means that line 91 and 92 as well as 96 and 93 do not drive at an interval of 10 minutes.
+As a result, lines 92 (with 2 courses) and 96 (with one course) run at 6/7/7-minute intervals, which in turn means that line 91 and 92 as well as 96 and 93 serve the transit network at intervals shorter than 10 minutes.

 The network is navigated with uni-directional vehicles.
 There are turning loops at all terminal stops.
-Exceptions are Glienicker Brücke, which is crossed by a triangular junction, as well as Schloss Charlottenhof and Potsdam Hauptbahnhof, where the tramcars can be turned around by a block bypass.
+Exceptions are Glienicker Brücke, which is crossed by a triangular junction, as well as Schloss Charlottenhof, where the tramcars are turned around by a block bypass.